 Language, Gender and Identity

-Topics may include: the origins and evolution of language and gender studies; the constructivist approach to gender and identity, and the role of language in the creation of self; the depiction of gender and sexuality in written discourse including popular media and fictional narratives; sites of social conflict, such as ‘exceptional women’ in power, and the performances of identities in non-heteronormative social groups.
-Throughout we assess the possible impacts and implications of gender and identity analysis, and its relevance for the 21st century.
+Do men and women speak ‘differently’?
+What are the implications of gender marked lexis?
+How does gender interact with identity?
+And what do we mean by identity anyway?
+These are some of the questions posed, explored and critiqued throughout the module as we investigate the interface between language, gender and identity, using a range of historical and contemporary spoken and written texts.
+Topics may include: the origins and evolution of language and gender studies; the constructivist approach to gender and identity and the role of language in the creation of self; the depiction of gender and sexuality in written discourse, including popular media and fictional narratives; sites of social conflict such as ‘exceptional women’ in power and the performances of identities in non-heteronormative social groups.
+Throughout, we assess the possible impacts and implications of gender and identity analysis and its relevance for the twenty first century.

 This module will introduce students to a range of language impairments in children and adults.
 It will draw on detailed linguistic knowledge to consider developmental disorders of speech and language in children and acquired and degenerative language disorders in adults.
 Students will be given the opportunity to analyse language data to consider the impact of specific conditions across all linguistic subsystems, including phonetics and phonology, syntax and morphology and semantics and pragmatics.
 The module will focus on the linguistic aspects, but will also consider approaches to diagnosis, rehabilitation and therapy.

 This module examines the language that occurs in online contexts such as social network sites, wikis, websites and blogs.
 It will introduce students to a range of methods used in computer mediated discourse analysis and media sociolinguistics.
 During the module, students will explore digitally mediated language through a series of case studies and question what counts as ‘language’ in multimodal communication, the multi-layered nature of context and the ongoing relationship between language use and ideology.